kamidev/survey_api/README.md

 ### Postgres

-Postgres 11 or later is required.
+Postgres 14 is currently used for development.
 At least one database user must have permissions to create databases.

-On developer machines you could use a `postgres` user with password `postgres` (the default for new Elixir projects).
+On developer machines you can use a `postgres` user with password `postgres` (the default for new Elixir projects).
 In production, datatabase logins MUST be more secure.
 Phoenix by default keeps production login and other sensitive information in a file named `prod.secret.exs`.
 For security reasons, this file should not be kept under version control.

 Note!
-Docker-based deployments should use environment variables instead of 'prod.secret.exs'.
+Docker-based deployments use environment variables instead of 'prod.secret.exs'.

 ## Development